awslabs/aws-jwt-verify/README.md

 import { SimpleJwksCache } from "aws-jwt-verify/jwk";

-// E.g. use SimpleJwksCache to fetch and cache JSON Web Key Sets (JWKS) const jwksCache = new SimpleJwksCache();
+// E.g. use SimpleJwksCache to fetch and cache JSON Web Key Sets (JWKS)
+// SimpleJwksCache will deal with key rotations automatically const jwksCache = new SimpleJwksCache();

 try {